-Thus, one can assume that the values of $o$, $v$ and $s$, which form the state of the environment, will appear with a different frequency depending on the time $t$ and location $x,y$.
-In particular, they are likely to be influenced by patterns of human activity, which are strongly influenced by the time of day and the day of the week.
-Our method provides a unified way to identify the dependence of these variables on time by modelling the spatio-temporal distribution of their occurrences.
-The problem of finding such distributions is that while the modelled space is constrained, and thus one can gather an arbitrary number of measurements from a given location, time unfolds indefinitely and it is not possible to obtain measurements with the same $t$, which makes calculation of the temporal density of some phenomena difficult.
-In our case, we assume that the time domain exhibits certain periodic properties, and project the entire time-line into a multi-dimensional, but constrained warped space, where the notion of event density makes sense.
+The problem of finding the conditional distribution $p(a|\mathbf{x},t)$ is that while the modelled space $\mathbf{x}\in\mathbb{R}^m$ is constrained, and thus one can gather an arbitrary number of measurements from a given location, time unfolds indefinitely and it is not possible to obtain measurements with the same $t$, which makes calculation of the temporal density of some phenomena difficult.

+However, many events and changes occurring in human-populated environments are repetitive due to the nature of human habits.
+To represent the repetitive nature of these changes, we project the time $t$ into a set of circles, where every circle is derived from the periodicity of change $T_i$ detected by FreMEn in the measured phenomenon.
+This causes the time-dependent events with the same periodicity to be projected into the same areas of a circle that corresponds to the modelled periodicity, see Figure~\ref{fig:hypertime}.
+The distribution of observations projected into this warped space (i.e. space with `wrapped' or `curled' time dimensions) can be then estimated using standard statistical and machine learning tools.
+To predict the probabilistic distribution of a given variable for a given time $t$, we simply project $t$ to the circular space and perform the prediction there.

+The projection of linear time onto a set of wrapped circles reflects the fact that human activities in the mornings of different days are more similar than human activities in the mornings and afternoons of the same day although the same day afternoon and morning is temporally closer than mornings of two different days.
+Furthermore, the projection reflects the fact that a given phenomenon does not change abruptly during midnight although 23:59 and 0:01 appear to be distant.
+An illustrative example of the method, which estimates $p(a|t)$ through projection into $p(a|cos(2\pi\,t/T),sin(2\pi\,t/T))$ is in Figure~\ref{fig:hypertime}.
+For the sake of simplicity, this example uses only one periodicity $T$ and the spatial domain is neglected, i.e. $\mathbf{x}\in\mathbb{R}^0$.